 Set in 326 acres of beautiful grounds containing the world's most diverse collection of living plants, Kew Gardens is a UNESCO World Heritage Site just 30 minutes from central London.
 With spectacular glasshouses, a soaring tree-top walkway, two art galleries dedicated to botanical art, and Kew Palace - the former residence of George III and Britain's most intimate royal palace - it offers the perfect day out for groups of all ages.

-2016 heralded the arrival of two exceptional projects.
-The Great Broad Walk Borders is the world's largest double herbaceous border, flanking both sides of the 320-metre long Broad Walk and featuring 30,000 perennials and grasses to ensure a dazzling display of colour from early spring to late autumn for years to come.
+2016 heralded the arrival of Kew's most ambitious horticultural project for over30 years.
+The Great Broad Walk Borders is the world's largest double herbaceous border, flanking both sides of the 320-metre long Broad Walk and features 60,000 flowering plants to ensure a dazzling display of colour from early spring to late autumn for years to come.

 Facilities: 5 restaurants and cafés, 4 glasshouses, 3 art galleries, 2 shops, guided walking tours, Kew Explorer (land train with guided commentary), Kew Palace and the Georgian Kitchens.

 Disabled Access: All areas of the Gardens are accessible for wheelchair users with lifts to the Treetop Walkway and the upper floors of Kew Palace